AdhamAfis/AutomataViz/README.md

 2. Click "Visualize DFA"
 3. The minimal DFA will be displayed as a directed graph:
    - Green states: Start states
-   - Double-outlined states: Accept states
+   - Double-bordered states: Accept states
+   - Colored states: Regular states with distinct colors for better visualization
    - Arrows: Transitions labeled with input symbols
+   - Self-loops: Distinctively styled for better visibility
 4. To test strings against the DFA:
    - Enter a test string in the "Test String" field
    - Click "Test"